dzhus/blog/README.md

 ### Trips

 Each subdirectory of `trips/` is one trip and must include at least one `.gpx` file.
 Photos are ordered by EXIF `DateTimeOriginal` and must include GPS coordinates (build fails if either is missing).
+Folder names use `YYYY-<Trip-name>` or `YYYY-MM-<Trip-name>` (trip name must not start with a digit); the date prefix is stripped for the default display title.

 Optional metadata file in the trip folder (`trip.yml`, `trip.yaml`, `metadata.yml`, or `metadata.yaml`):